alirnamvar/coursera/README.md

 # coursera
-a repository of ML and Deep Learning courses with Jupyter Notebooks
+a repository of ML and Deep Learning courses with Jupyter Notebook files.